 Water supply (mandatory) - design and installation of hot and cold water supply, including domestic fire services and irrigation

-Sanitary (mandatory) - sanitary fixtures (baths, basins, sinks, etc), cold water services, flushometers, discharge pipes and water closets
+Sanitary (mandatory) - sanitary fixtures, discharge pipes and water closets

-Drainage (elective) - measuring and levelling, unvented branch drains, above ground drains, trench shoring and property drains
+Drainage (elective) - measuring and levelling, above ground drains, trench shoring and property drains

-Gas services (elective) - combustion, flame adjustment, flueing, controls, fitting lines, appliances (such as space heaters and cookers), LP gas twin cylinder system, commissioning and hot water heaters
+Gas services (elective) - combustion, flame adjustment, flueing, controls, fitting lines, appliances, LP gas twin cylinder system, commissioning and hot water heaters

-Roofing (elective) - flashing of pipe penetrations, eaves gutters, metal roofs, flashings, and collection and storage of water
+Roofing (elective) - flashing of pipe penetrations, gutters, metal roofs, flashings, and collection and storage of roof water

-Mechanical services (elective) - mechanical services equipment, heating water systems, plan reading, installing copper and steel pipe heating water systems, central heating, low pressure hot water heater and welding, and split systems.
+Mechanical services (elective) - mechanical services equipment, heating water systems, plan reading, installing copper and steel pipe, central heating, welding, and split systems.

 ||Carry out WHS requirements